NixOS/nix/maintainers/README.md

   If there is disagreement on the general idea behind an issue or pull request, it is moved to _To discuss_, otherwise to _In review_.

-  To ensure process quality and reliability, all pull requests must be triaged before merging.
+  To ensure process quality and reliability, all non-trivial pull requests must be triaged before merging.
+  What constitutes a trivial pull request is up to maintainers' judgement.

 - To discuss